I check in with this every so often…74.1k views and 12.8k shares later, our story seems to continue to make its rounds.

 And my pictures tell their own story.
 Together with the written word, they lend enhanced imagery to the written word.
 Knowing that not all of the photos that I submitted with the piece would be published made getting the words down just right even more challenging.

 Lastly, having a piece accepted for publication by Elephant Journal also means granting them editorial rights…a little unnerving to think of having my voice and style tweaked a bit, but it was a chance I was willing to take.
 I was not about to miss this opportunity to be published on such a solid, well-known platform as Elephant Journal, what with a readership of over 17 million a month!

 After much thought, reflection, editing, taking a break and then coming back to do it all over again, I at last finished my article and pushed send when we were vacationing in the Yucatan during Semana Santa.
 The next day I heard back from the editor that they were indeed accepting it for publication!
 Woohooo!
-A Big Happy Dance broke out in The O’Grady House!
+A Big Happy Dance broke out amongst The O’Gradys!

 The majority of feedback from readers has been positive, encouraging, kind, supportive.

-Surprising (but to be expected, I suppose) was the small cast of negative nellies that felt compelled to stand in judgment of with their chosen interpretation (or misinterpretation as it may be) of somebody else’s life.
+Surprising (but to be expected, I suppose) was the small cast of negative nellies that felt compelled to stand in judgment of– with their chosen interpretation (or misinterpretation as it may be)– of somebody else’s life.
 You can see for yourself on the long comment thread below the EJ article itself.
 This was eye-opening and skin thickening, for sure, however, I learned long ago that “you spot what you got”.
-People will interpret, judge, make assumptions or conclusions on things based on their own personal circumstances, dispositions, life-outlooks, and experiences.
+People will interpret, judge, make assumptions or conclusions based on their own personal circumstances, dispositions, life-outlooks, and experiences.